Ford Edge: HySeries concept

-Facelift
+Facelift (2010)

 The updated Ford Edge was revealed at the 2010 Chicago Auto Show, with production starting on February 12, 2010, as a 2011 model.
 Exterior changes include a new front fascia, wheels, and a revised bumper, while the revamped interior features upgraded materials and capacitive touch controls in place of some conventional buttons and switches, which can also be seen on the second-generation Lincoln MKX.

 The 2011 Edge was the first vehicle to feature Ford Sync 2, or MyFord Touch, as an option (standard on Limited models).

 Engines offered for the updated first generation: a 2.0 L EcoBoost I4 engine, a 3.5 L Duratec with Ti-VCT making 285 hp and 253 lbft of torque, and the Sport model had the same 3.7 L Duratec engine as the 2011 Lincoln MKX with 305 hp and 280 lbft of torque.
 The turbocharger in the new 2.0-L engine is designed for 150,000 miles or 10 years.